 They Won’t Learn About Money on TV

 According to the A.C.
 Nielsen Company, kids watch TV for an average of 3.5 hours per day.
-That’s roughly half the amount of time that they spend in school on a typical weekday.
-It amounts to about 24 hours per week, which means that TV has a significant influence on what kids are learning – or not learning.
+That’s roughly half the time they spend in school on a typical weekday.
+It amounts to about 24 hours per week, meaning that TV significantly influences what kids are learning – or not learning.

-Unless the child spends much of his or her TV time watching financial programs, it’s very unlikely that they are learning anything about money at all from TV.
+Unless the child spends much of his or her TV time watching financial programs, it’s very unlikely they learn anything about money from TV.

 Or at least anything positive.

 TV is probably a major negative influence where money is concerned.
 There are two undeniable impressions that kids are likely to get from TV:

 - Everybody is rich, or is at least highly likely always to have as much money as they need for whatever it is they want to do at that moment, and